Google Search Console: Beginner’s Guide With Steps & Tips

 You’ll get a list of all the terms people search for to get to your site.
 But let’s take things a step further.

-You can export that data by clicking the Export symbol in the upper right-hand corner of the table:
+You can export that data by clicking the Export symbol in the upper right-hand corner of the page:

 Then you can go through the list and organize all of the queries by topic.
 This shows you the general topics of your content that people are searching for the most.